StoryHack/ink/README.md

 1. Download the files or clone the repository to your local box.
 2. Download the latest version of jQuery and put it in `web/js/jquery.js`
-3. Install python-markdown2, jinja2, and PyRSS2Gen following the instructions on their sites.
+3. Install python-markdown2, jinja2, PyRSS2Gen, PyYAML, and PIL following the instructions on their sites.
+If you're on a Mac, you'll need to install Xcode to get the Python includes needed to install PIL.
-4. To install smartypants.py, put `smartypants.py` somewhere in your `PYTHONPATH` (on my Mac, it's `/usr/lib/python2.6`)
+4. To install smartypants.py, put `smartypants.py` somewhere in your `PYTHONPATH` (on my Mac, it's `/usr/lib/python2.7`)
 5. Put the Ink directory in your `$PATH`.
 6. Copy `inkconfig.sample.py` to `inkconfig.py`.